 For our shoes we mostly use vegetable-tanned bovine, calf and kangaroo leathers.
 These are natural materials and need to be treated with care.
-Regular use of a clear polish will help in maintaining the finish on the leather as well as weatherproofing them where need be.
+Regular use of a clear polish/conditioner will help in maintaining the finish on the leather as well as weatherproofing them where need be.
 Use creamy black or brown polishes where you need to add a bit of colour as well as nourishing the leather.
 Simply apply the polish with an old clean cloth and massage into the leather.
 Let the polish soak into the leather for 15 minutes before buffing off lightly with a clean polishing cloth.
 The more regularly you apply the polish the happier your leather will be and the higher shine that may be achieved.

 Please take caution with veg-tanned leather in wet weather.
 If your shoes get wet they must be allowed to dry out completely naturally (without the use of heaters, etc).
 Once they are completely dry, you should follow this up with a nourishing cream to recondition them.